keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/generic-gs/_index.md

 ---
-title: Install KLT
+title: Getting Started with KLT
-description: Install the Keptn Lifecycle Toolkit
+description: Getting started with the Keptn Lifecycle Toolkit
 weight: 10
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---